10 Adventures To Do On A Summer Road Trip Through Bend

 2. Jump in the river at Steelhead Falls.
 We originally found out about this via The Outbound as we were on a mission to go cliff jumping that day.
 When coming from the north through Terrebonne (just north of Redmond) there are two must-do stops.
 The first is Steelhead Falls.
 This one can be just a few hour excision or you can do as we did and go there late in the afternoon and stay in the free campground at the Trailhead.
 Either way, it’s an easy half mile hike down to the falls where you can be braver and take the 30ft jump from the viewpoint or go a little more north and jump from the rocks that are only fifteen to twenty feet high.
 Either way, use caution and common sense.

-3. Smith Rock is a must whenever we pass through Bend.
+3. The second is Smith Rock.
+It’s a must whenever we pass through Bend to stop here and climb.
 It is absolutely stunning and although I do recommend trying rock climbing here (Smith Rock Climbing Guides), even hiking here is incredible.
 It can get very hot in the summer so try to time it for early in the morning or late in the afternoon/evening.
 If you do climb, we recommend 5 Gallon Buckets and the 500-foot multi-pitch Wherever I May Roam (ironic, right?!).

 4. Waterfalls near Sisters.
 I fell in love with this area the first time we visited it.
 It’s much smaller town than Bend but it still has great food and a friendly vibe.
 There are quite a few waterfall hikes within an hour drive of Sisters including Sahalie & Kush Falls, Proxy Falls, and Hidden Lake.